martynsmith/node-irc/docs/API.rst

     `floodProtectionDelay` sets the amount of time that the client will wait between sending subsequent messages when `floodProtection` is enabled.

-    `messageSplit` will split up large messages sent with the `say` method into multiple messages of length fewer than `messageSplit` characters.
+    `messageLength` sets the character length at which messages sent with `msg` will be split into multiple messages.
+This value should not be changed unless the server explicitly indicates another value.

     `stripColors` removes mirc colors (0x03 followed by one or two ascii numbers for foreground,background) and ircII "effect" codes (0x02